xAlpha8/json-template/README.md

 Accepts either a json string or a file path and a dictionary. json-template replaces the place holders found in the json with those found in the dictionary.

-Below is an template example
+Below is a template example

 ```json
 {